New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Results

 \subsection{Statistical isotropic results}

+According to two schemes (Bootstrap and Randomized), we got two sets of simulation results $A_{B}$ and $A_{R}$.
+Utilizing 1000 simulated datasets, we performed statistical isotropic analyses for the different datasets.
+For any combination of schemes and datasets, the results ($A_{B}$ and $A_{R}$) from 1000 simulated datasets are all distributed in the range of ($-10^{-3}$, $10^{-3}$).
+To obtain the deviation degree ($D_{iso}$) from isotropy, we select the result that is closest to zero in the simulation results as a reference.
+For the Bootstrap scheme, the deviation degree ($D_{iso}$) of the Chandra, XMM-Newton, Chandra + XMM-Newton, LR, and HR datasets are 0.26$\sigma$, 2.29$\sigma$, 0.95$\sigma$, 0.78$\sigma$, and 2.13$\sigma$, respectively.
+For the Randomized scheme, the corresponding $D_{iso}$ values are 0.30$\sigma$, 2.67$\sigma$, 1.02$\sigma$, 0.85$\sigma$, and 2.45$\sigma$, respectively.
+The simulation results and the corresponding $D_{iso}$ values are collected in table \ref{T3}.

-According to two schemes, utilizing 1000 simulated datasets, we performed statistical isotropic analyses for the different datasets.
-For the dipole correction, all statistical results ($A_{mock}$) can be described by a Gaussian function.
-According to the statistical isotropic results, we can derive the statistical significances of the real data.
-For the Mock scheme, the statistical significance ($D$) of the Chandra, XMM-Newton, and Chandra + XMM-Newton datasets are 0.20$\sigma$, 2.26$\sigma$, and 0.93$\sigma$, respectively.
+The simulation results ($A_{B}$ and $A_{R}$) can be described by a Gaussian function with the expectation $\mu_{A}$ and standard deviation $\sigma_{A}$.
+According to these statistical results, we can derive the statistical significances of the real data.
+For the Bootstrap scheme, the statistical significance ($D$) of the Chandra, XMM-Newton, and Chandra + XMM-Newton datasets are 0.20$\sigma$, 2.26$\sigma$, and 0.93$\sigma$, respectively.
 For the LR and HR datasets, the corresponding statistical significances are 0.71$\sigma$ and 1.97$\sigma$, respectively.
-The statistical results of the Mock scheme are shown in figure \ref{Figmock}.
-For the Iso scheme, the statistical significance has improved slightly.
-The statistical significance of the Chandra, XMM-Newton, and Chandra + XMM-Newton datasets are 0.30$\sigma$, 2.86$\sigma$, and 1.46$\sigma$, respectively.
+The statistical results of the Bootstrap scheme are shown in figure \ref{Figmock}.
+For the Randomized scheme, the statistical significance of the Chandra, XMM-Newton, and Chandra + XMM-Newton datasets are 0.30$\sigma$, 2.86$\sigma$, and 1.46$\sigma$, respectively.
 The statistical significance of the LR and HR datasets are 0.87$\sigma$ and 2.31$\sigma$, respectively.
-The statistical results of the Iso scheme are shown in figure \ref{Figiso}.
-Corresponding eigenvalues (expectation $\mu$, standard deviation $\sigma$ and statistical significance $D$) for these two schemes are collected in table \ref{T3}.
+The statistical results of the Randomized scheme are shown in figure \ref{Figiso}.
+All eigenvalues (expectation $\mu_{A}$, standard deviation $\sigma_{A}$ and statistical significance $D$) for these two schemes are collected in table \ref{T3}.